A first-timer's guide to the Munich Oktoberfest.

 ▪ Oktoberfest history - Get the backstory on the world's biggest bash.

-▪ Oktoberfest barometer - When's it gonna be busy at the Munich Oktoberfest 2016?
-Find out here.
+▪ Oktoberfest barometer - When's it gonna be busy at the Munich Oktoberfest in 2017?
+Find out here and you'll inmprove your chances of getting a table in the beer tents.

 ▪ Oktoberfest songs - My new site focussing on the music of Oktoberfest!
 With videos, background info, lyrics in German and English translations.
 There's also an extensive collection of Oktoberfest songs in English.